Money can bring out the best in people, and it can bring out the worst.

-For example: When centuries ago Lisbon was hit by an earthquake, then a tsunami, and then a fire all in one day, the place was in ruins – and it was a very wealthy citizen who donated fortunes in order to rebuild.
+For example: When centuries ago Lisbon was hit by an earthquake, followed by a tsunami and then a fire, all in one day, the city was in ruins – and it was a very wealthy citizen who donated fortunes in order to rebuild the place.

-As for examples where money brings out the worst… well, examples aplenty.
-Like the dude who bought a patent to an Aids medicine and raised its market price by – what was it?
+Like that dude who bought the patent to an Aids medicine, and raised its market price by – what was it?
 3000%?
 Something crazy.
+Incredibly nasty.

-But, the more of a good guy or good gall someone is, the easier it is for that person to blame money, and call it – or subconsciously consider it – something inherently bad.
+But, the more of a good guy or good gall someone is, the easier it is for that person to blame money, and consider it something inherently bad.

-But, if you have a secret or not-so-secret hangup about money being bad, you’re going to constantly find ways to keep it out of your life, sabotaging whatever development is bringing the money closer.
+But, if you have a hangup about money being bad, you’re going to constantly find ways to keep it out of your life, sabotaging whatever development is bringing the money closer.

 So, stop blaming the money, and instead: want the money.

-If you’re generous and your needs are covered, you can always donate, or support social good companies, and make money work for good.
+If you’re generous and your needs are covered, you can always donate, or support social-good companies, and make your money work for some sort of positive outcome.

 But never, ever, blame the money – because it has never done anything wrong.